pablichjenkov/macao-sdk/README2.md

 https://user-images.githubusercontent.com/5303301/206601512-84ff3d70-28e8-4cb3-bbf6-67f134f6fe08.mov

-Above videos show how the App switches between a **DrawerNode** and a **PanelNode**, but it could be any Node that implements NavigatorNode interface.
-Eg: NavBarNode, PagerNode, YourCustomNavigatorNode etc
+Above videos show how the App switches between a **DrawerComponent** and a **PanelComponent**, but it could be any Component that implements NavigatorComponent interface.
+Eg: NavBarComponent, PagerComponent, YourCustomNavigatorComponent etc

 <H3>Library Concepts</H3>

 The pattern consists of designing your App navigation as if it was a Tree data structure.
-Users can visit the different nodes of the tree at any desired time.
-When the user modifies a node and visit a different node, the node state remains as the user left it.
-The next time the user comes back to that node, it will have the same state when it was last visited.
+Users can visit the different components of the tree at any desired time.
+When the user modifies a component and visit a different component, the component state remains as the user left it.
+The next time the user comes back to that component, it will have the same state when it was last visited.

-<H4>Node</H4>
+<H4>Component</H4>

-A **Node** is the class used to build the State Tree.
+A **Component** is the class used to build the State Tree.

-Each ***Node*** is in charge of hadling **back press** events as well as Activity Lifecycle events like start and stop.
-Also each ***Node*** is responsible for propagating Start/Stop events to its children nodes.
-In the case of a back pressed events, the top most node will have the opportunity to first process the event.
-In case no processing is needed, it has the responsability to pass the event up to its parent node.
-Then the parent do the same until the event reaches the root node.
+Each ***Component*** is in charge of hadling **back press** events as well as Activity Lifecycle events like start and stop.
+Also each ***Component*** is responsible for propagating Start/Stop events to its children components.
+In the case of a back pressed events, the top most component will have the opportunity to first process the event.
+In case no processing is needed, it has the responsability to pass the event up to its parent component.
+Then the parent do the same until the event reaches the root component.

-An example of a ***Node*** implementation that handles its children as a back stack is the *** BackStackNode***.
-It will have only one Active child at any time and this child will ocuppy the entire Viewport assigned to the ***BackStackNode***.
+An example of a ***Component*** implementation that handles its children as a back stack is the *** BackStackComponent***.
+It will have only one Active child at any time and this child will ocuppy the entire Viewport assigned to the ***BackStackComponent***.
 The pattern allows to build any type of nested navigation within the tree.
-It is a matter of just placing a ***Node*** implementation in the tree and handle the children nodes whatever the way you want.
+It is a matter of just placing a ***Component*** implementation in the tree and handle the children components whatever the way you want.

-The ***Node*** abstract class produces a Composable content representing its State every time recomposition happens.
+The ***Component*** abstract class produces a Composable content representing its State every time recomposition happens.

 ```kotlin